 Miami Divorce and Mediation Lawyers

 Florida is a no-fault state in which you need not obtain consent from your spouse to get a divorce.
-You can get a divorce or dissolution of marriage on two grounds.
-The first is that the marriage is irretrievably broken.
-The other is that one of the spouses has been declared legally incompetent for more than three consecutive years before the divorce petition.
-The petition for divorce must be filed with the circuit court in the county in which the spouses last lived as a married couple or a county in which either spouse currently lives.Child Custody
+You can get a divorce provided only that the marriage is irretrievably broken no other reason is necessary.
+If one of the spouses was legally incompetent for more than three consecutive years before the divorce petition then the court will dissolve the marriage.
+The petition for divorce must be filed with the circuit court in the county in which the spouses last lived as a married couple.Child Custody

-There are several different kinds of alimony that may be awarded in connection with a divorce.
-Sometimes the alimony is temporary, lasting only through the divorce.
-In other cases, it is rehabilitative to allow one of the spouses to become trained or educated, such that he or she is self-sufficient.
-It may be durational, meaning that it gives economic assistance for a certain period of time.
-In other cases, it bridges the gap between marriage and being single.
-A divorce and mediation lawyer can advise Miami residents on the type of alimony (if any) that may be appropriate in their case.
-The court considers factors set forth in Florida Statutes section 61.08(2), and these factors include how old the parties are, how long the marriage lasted, and each spouse’s earning capacity, among other factors.Prenuptial and Postnuptial Agreements
+There are several different types of alimony that may be awarded in connection with a divorce: Temporary lasting only through the divorce, Permanent to allow support for the remainder of your life, Rehabilitative, to allow one of the spouses to become trained or educated such that he or she is self-sufficient, Durational meaning that it gives economic assistance for a certain period of time, and Bridge the Gap between marriage and being single.
+A divorce and mediation lawyer can advise South Florida residents on the type of alimony (if any) that may be appropriate in their case.
+The court considers factors set forth in Florida Statutes section 61.08(2), and these factors include how the age of the parties are, length of the marriage, and each spouse’s earning capacity, life-style, among other factors.Prenuptial and Postnuptial Agreements

 Prenuptial agreements are contracts that two people create prior to their marriage.
 Often, people enter into prenuptial agreements in order to protect their home or income earned during the marriage in case of a divorce.
-Postnuptial agreements are contracts that spouses devise in order to make a specific arrangement for their property.
+Postnuptial agreements are contracts that spouses devise in order to make a specific arrangement for their property, and support children after they are married.
 Sometimes couples enter into these agreements in order to change the terms of a prenuptial agreement, while in other cases, conditions change within the marriage so that one or both spouses feel that such an agreement is needed.Domestic Violence Injunctions

 Mediation and litigation are both used when parties cannot come to an agreement on their own, but they are significantly different processes.
 Litigation is a matter of public record, whereas mediation is confidential.
-Mediation is voluntary, and its scheduling is based on the mediator’s and the parties’ private arrangements.
+Mediation may be court ordered or is voluntary, and its scheduling is based on the mediator’s and the parties’ private arrangements.
 Mediation is not bound by the same laws and rules that govern litigation, so the agreements that come out of mediation can be more creative than what the court decides.
-The purpose of mediation is to devise an arrangement with which both sides are comfortable.
+The purpose of mediation is to devise an arrangement with which both sides can live.
 The mediator, who facilitates mediation, is not a judge but is there to help negotiate a mutually satisfactory solution.Consult an Experienced Divorce and Mediation Attorney in Miami